FAQ – Frequently Asked Questions About RV Travel In Mexico

 What Do I Do For Medical Care?

 Doctors and dentists are good, and emergency clinics (Cruz Roja=Red Cross) and hospitals are good and comparatively inexpensive.
-Check with your US health insurance if they EMERGENCIES IN MEXICO (MEDICARE ALONE DOES NOT) AND HOW TO CLAIM.
+Check with your US health insurance if they have EMERGENCIES IN MEXICO (MEDICARE ALONE DOES NOT) AND HOW TO CLAIM.
 SEE: GUIDE TO MEDICAL EVACUATION FROM MEXICO

 BRING ALL PRESCRIPTION DRUGS YOU ARE USING (KEEPING THEM IN THEIR ORIGINAL LABELED PHARMACY RX BOTTLES), VITAMINS, ETC. BRING AN ANTIDIARRHEA MEDICATION (E.G.: IMODIUM), A GENERAL FIRST-AID KIT, ETC. MANY PRESCRIPTION DRUGS ARE AVAILABLE OVER THE COUNTER (OTC) AT MEXICAN FARMACÍAS (DRUGSTORES) FOR LESS MONEY THAN IN THE US.